wwsd/wwsd.github.io/_posts/2015-11-30-Zooming-Text.md

 Ok, I just loved the zooming text Jessie Frazelle had added to her main [site](https://jessfraz.com/)

-First let’s look at how her javascript is working, notice she creates a function that adds and removes classes “slideInDown” and “slideOutUp” on elements with the class “favthing”
+First let’s look at how her javascript is working, notice she creates a function that adds and removes classes “slideInDown" and “slideOutUp" on elements with the class “favthing"

 {% highlight javascript %}
       var sleep = function(ms, callback) {